 4. Shop smart for prescriptions.
 Using generic alternatives will almost always save you money — and they’re just as effective as brand-name prescriptions.
 Also, try calling a few local pharmacies to compare prices before deciding where to fill a prescription.
 For your ongoing prescriptions, use the home-delivery service to save money and time.

 5. Take advantage of the Western Governors University Wellbeing program.
 It offers valuable resources to help you improve your health, which could prevent the need for costly care.
-Plus, if you are enrolled in either the LDHP or the HDHP, you will have an opportunity to receive medical plan incentives!
+Plus, if you are enrolled in the HDHP, you will have an opportunity to receive medical plan incentives!
 Not only that, you will have an opportunity to earn Boomer Bucks that you can redeem for merchandise in the Sonic Boom online store.
+And if you are enrolled in the ICHP, you have the opportunity to earn incentives for a ThrivePass Lifestyle Spending Account.
 If you are not enrolled in either of WGU’s medical plans, you can still participate and earn Boomer Bucks!

 Telehealth Doctor’s office Urgent care clinic Emergency room